tintin10q/nitrolaunch/COMPILING.md

 ## 3. Build / Debug

 First run `npm install` to install dependencies.
 To debug, simply run `cargo tauri dev` inside the `gui` directory.
-To build release bundles of the app for the current system, run `cargo tauri tauri build`, and the bundles should end up somewhere under `target/release/bundle`.
+To build release bundles of the app for the current system, run `cargo tauri build`, and the bundles should end up somewhere under `target/release/bundle`.

 If anything doesn't work here, feel free to ask in the Discord.